CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 1. System prompts the user to enter a command
 2. User enters an add command with the task name into the input box.
 3. System adds the task.
-4. System shows a feedback message (“Task <name> added”) and displays the updated list containing the new task on the interface.
+4. System shows a feedback message ("Task <name> added") and displays the updated list containing the new task on the interface.
 5. Use case ends.

 **Extensions**